 Section 12(a) of the HR Act provides individuals with protection from unlawful or arbitrary interference with privacy, family, home or correspondence.
-This includes protection of personal information from unlawful or arbitrary interference by government.
+This includes protection of personal information from unlawful or arbitrary interference by government and protection from unlawful and arbitrary interference with a person's home.
 Any law that permits interference with personal information should be succinct and to the point to ensure only the minimum amount to achieve the intended purpose.